andreadesiderio/dentalQuizApp/README.md

 # DentalQuizApp
-A simple quiz app about dental termonology.
+A simple quiz app about dental terminology.
 [SEE IT LIVE](https://andreadesiderio.github.io/dentalQuizApp/)